Slevinski/slevinski.github.io/series/foundations/entries/the-shape-of-writing/essay.md

 ## What follows once this is understood

 If SignWriting is understood as plane-based writing, then several consequences follow.

+If spatial relation is part of authorship, technical systems must preserve not only symbol identity but also authored placement.
+Encoding, layout, search, rendering, and font compatibility are therefore part of preserving the writing, not peripheral display details.

 It needs: